-Within each study cohort, an equal number of study participants will be randomized to receive VRC01 mAb by IV infusion at a dose of 10 mg/kg or 30 mg/kg every 8 weeks, or to receive control infusions every 8 weeks.
+An equal number of study participants will be randomized to receive VRC01 mAb by IV infusion at a dose of 10 mg/kg or 30 mg/kg every 8 weeks or to receive the control by infusions every 8 weeks.
 The 8 week infusion interval represents approximately 4 half-lives of the study drug (half-life ~14 days based on previous clinical testing; see the IB).